The Black Hole (1979 film): Reception and legacy

+On the review aggregator website Rotten Tomatoes, the film has an approval rating of 44% based on 39 reviews.
+The site's consensus states: "While lavishly crafted and brimming with ambitious ideas, The Black Hole probes the depths of space with an unexciting story and hokey melodrama."
+Metacritic, which uses a weighted average, assigned the a score of 52 out of 100, based on 12 critics, indicating "mixed or average" reviews.

 Roger Ebert of the Chicago Sun-Times gave the film two stars out of four upon its release, saying it "takes us all the way to the rim of space only to bog us down in a talky melodrama whipped up out of mad scientists and haunted houses."
 Janet Maslin, reviewing the film for The New York Times, wrote that the film "is attractively unpretentious and at times quite snappy—among the more sensational stunts is a shot of a huge, molten meteor rolling towards a crew of tiny people, who appear to be right in its path.
 Its story, about a band of explorers and a wicked space tyrant who pretends to be nice, has a comic-book feeling.
 But as comic books go, this one is pretty much a page-turner."
 Gene Siskel of The Chicago Tribune found the film to be "dull" and claims "it takes much too long to get its less than grand finale".
 While he praised the film's special effects, he was critical of the film's cast, claiming they were "dead stars in their own right.
 If actors get paid to express emotions, then the cast in The Black Hole doesn't even deserve the minimum wage."